 The most incredible wildlife sighting during the overland safari in Africa came during a rhino walk with noted rhino expert Ian Harmer.
 He led our group on a bush hike in Matopos National Park, away from the safety of our safari vehicles.
 There, we were able to walk within 50 feet of a group of white rhinos as they grazed.

 Approaching any closer would have been dangerous.
 But sometimes the rhinos will get closer if they choose.
 And that’s exactly what happened as they continued grazing, walking within 15 feet of where we were standing.
 What an overwhelming feeling to be in the presence of these magnificent beasts!

 They looked in our direction a few times, but mostly ignored us and kept eating.
 Just seeing rhinos from a distance while sitting in a car would have been a thrill, but to be out there in the wild, in their presence, close enough to read the numbers on their ear tags and to hear their munching of grass… that was incredible.
-The rhino walk will go down as the most memorable of all the wildlife sightings I had during my time in Africa.
+Rhinos became my favorite African safari animal after this hike, and the walk will go down as the most memorable moment during my time in Africa.

 VIDEO: Check out some footage of these incredible wildlife encounters!

 Don’t forget to check out my ultimate overland safari packing list!